Important points to consider before migrating FotoWeb 7.0 to version 8.0

 FotoWeb 8.0 can only connect to Index Manager archives.
 It cannot directly browse a folder in the file system.

 A single Index Manager can no longer serve two FotoWeb servers

 In version 7.0 it was possible to have a single Index Manager server handle indexes and search processing for more than one FotoWeb server.
 This is no longer possible with version 8.0, as Index Manager syncs metadata exclusively with a single connected FotoWeb.

 The other way works fine: It is possible to have several Index Manager servers deliver content to a single FotoWeb.

 What does this imply?

 Existing Metadata editors in FotoWeb 7.0 are deprecated.
-FotoWeb 8.0 uses metadata sets, which are collections of fields with permissions that control how they behave from a users's perspective.
+FotoWeb 8.0 uses metadata views, which are collections of fields with permissions that control how they behave from a users's perspective.
 As metadata editors from 7.0 are not automatically migrated, metadata views must be set up from scratch.
 Also, all archives will be initially disabled until a metadata view has been set.

-Watermarks are no longer set on the user level.
+Watermarks are no longer set at the user level.
 This requires a revision of the status of watermark application after an update to version 8.0.